mcj-group/rusty-pbbs/README.md

+# Rusty-PBBS: A replica of PBBS in Rust.

+Rusty-PBBS is a benchmark suite of regular and irregular parallelism in Rust, introduced at SPAA'23.
+We invested substantial effort into developing this codebase, and we kindly request that you acknowledge our work by citing our paper when using this code for your own research:

 [Brief Announcement: Is the Problem-Based Benchmark Suite Fearless with Rust?](https://doi.org/10.1145/3558481.3591313)<br>
 Javad Abdi, Guowei Zhang, Mark C. Jeffrey<br>
 ACM Symposium on Parallelism in Algorithms and Architectures (SPAA), 2023

-# Rusty-PBBS
-A replica of PBBS in Rust.

 # Build